seraphile/CMT/docs/rules.md

 ## Content Warnings & Cursed Content

-You can spoiler text by with the following formatting:
+You can spoiler text with the following formatting:

 `||` Spoiler Goes Here `||`